mattlunn/so-mod/README.md

  Prevents popups automatically closing when you click outside them (e.g. misclicks, or to highlight text to include in the popup form).
 Instead, you must press `Esc` on your keyboard, or the `x` or `Cancel` button in the popup UI.

+  - `add_reputation_to_flag_page`

+ Adds the flaggers's reputation next to their name on the /admin/dashboard page.

 # Improvements, Pull Requests, Issues

 ... all will be gratefully received.
 Feel free to ping me in TL, or open Issues, PR's, fork's as you wish.